Visually expressed structural forms

 Inclined curved members may be connected at their ends and crest and used to create not only usable roof space but also visual appeal in multi-storey office buildings.
 The horizontal forces at the pinned ends of the curved roof members are resisted by tension in the beams at roof level.

 Arches are convex structures that are designed primarily to resist compression, as a result of their shape and the uniform loading acting on them.
-The most efficient shape for an arch, when subject to uniform loading, is a parabola but they can be circular, or even made from multiple linear elements.
+The most efficient shape for an arch, when subject to uniform loading, is a parabola but they can be circular, or even formed from multiple linear elements.
 Arches also resist bending moments that are induced due to non-uniform or asymmetric loading, or the deviation of the arch from the idealised shape in which the lines of thrust (compression) are located within the member cross section.

 Arches react either against foundations or buttresses, or conversely they can be tied at their base to form a tied arch which does not lead to external horizontal forces.
-Arches usually have pinned bases, whose details are emphasised, but they may also be encased in their foundations which provide fixity.
+Arches usually have pinned bases, whose details are emphasised, but they may also be encased in their foundations to provide fixity.

 Arches in steel may be made of I-sections that are either curved to shape, or made in sections from multiple straight lengths.
 Arches can also be in the form of fabricated members, such as trusses.
 An excellent example of external and internal tied arches is the 10-storey Exchange House in Broadgate, London where the four parabolic segmented tied arches span the full 78m across the railway tracks entering Liverpool Street Station.